 By Juliet Daniel, Lucas Isaza, and Uma Lakshminarayan

 Have you always wanted to build a blog or other web application but haven’t had the time or educational resources to learn?
-With our blog template,
+With our blog template, available in our GitHub repo, you can create your web application fast and effortlessly,

 Updated 2017/1/3 – Setting to control script debugging added.
 See below.